 - You must give everyone doing work on your behalf the safety information they need: contractors, subcontractors, family members, volunteer helpers, and employees.

 - Federally regulated pipeline companies must respond to a locate request in 3 business days.

-You can only dig to certain depths in the safety zone without consent from the pipeline company.
+You can only dig to certain depths in the prescribed area without consent from the pipeline company.
 Contact the pipeline company if the depth meets or exceeds what's shown on the graph below.

 Less than 30 cm deep: do not need pipeline company’s consent